mozilla/remote-settings/README.rst

 This repository contains:

-1. A set requirements file that combines all packages needed to run a Kinto server with a known good set of dependencies.
+1. A set requirements file that combines all packages needed to run a Remote Settings server with a known good set of dependencies.
-2. Source code for several Kinto plugins that are specific to Remote Settings.
+2. Source code for the Kinto plugin specific to Remote Settings.
-   These are contained in the ``kinto-remote-settings`` package.
+   This is contained in the ``kinto-remote-settings`` package.
 3. An example configuration file to run it.
 4. Remote Settings documentation